Living Together Planning Session

 Meet your amicable expert

-Join a 60-minute video session together your Specialist.
+Join a 60-minute video session together with your Specialist.

 Discuss all aspects of living together